July 5, 2017

 Why Safety Glass?

 To comply with the glazing requirements of the Building Regulations Approved Document K, there must be safety glass or guards in place to protect people from injury through impact with glazing.
-The requirements state that safety glass is fitted in all “Critical Locations” meaning doors or within 300mm of a door below 1500mm from floor level, plus windows that are lower than 800mm from floor level.
+The requirements state that safety glass is fitted in all “Critical Locations”, meaning doors or within 300mm of a door below 1500mm from floor level, plus windows that are lower than 800mm from floor level.

 These requirements are covered by BS 6262-4:2005 – the code of practice for glazing buildings, with Part 4 specifically focusing upon safety related to human impact.
 This British Standard not only provides recommendations on the class of safety glass to be used, but also how to identify it.